Undergraduate Program

 What to Submit

-* = Official copies of the documents required
+* = Official copies of the documents required at the second stage of screening

-The certificate of graduation (or prospective graduation) from high/(upper) secondary school.
-The certificate of graduation (or prospective graduation) must include the school’s official seal or signature.
+The Certificate of Graduation (or Prospective Graduation) from high/(upper) secondary school.
+The Certificate of Graduation (or Prospective Graduation) must include the school’s official seal or signature.

 If you have not yet graduated from high school, you may submit a prospective graduation award letter.
 A template for that can be download from this website.
 If your school has their own template for Prospective Graduation Form, you may upload that instead (does not need to be our template).

-Please request a testing institution to send an official score report to Nagoya University.
+If you pass the primary screening and are invited to the interviews, please request a testing institution to send an official score report to Nagoya University.
 Both a paper copy and an electronic version can be accepted and are treated equally.
 Please note that it might take some time for the International Admissions Office to receive your results.

 SAT and AP institutional code: 6535